 Choosing the right retinol is important in getting the results you want because if it is too harsh or not strong enough you won’t get the results you want and won’t stick with it long term.
 In addition, using the wrong concentration makes you more likely to have side effects, so how do you choose.

 First of all, packaging and formulation are important in determining which form to use.
 Retinol can be sensitive to air and light need to put in an opaque and airtight package.

 How to choose the right strength

 As I mentioned above retinol comes in many different forms and strengths each of which are suited to different skin types.
-If you have sensitive or dry skin it is better to start with using OTC formulas which are less concentrated and to reduce the likelihood of irritation.
+If you have sensitive or dry skin it is better to start with using over the counter (OTC ) formulas which are less concentrated and to reduce the likelihood of irritation.
 Likewise, the strongest formulations are better used for oily and acne-prone skin.
 Your ultimate goal is to use the lowest strength possible which is able to produce results, that way you can always increase the strength if it stops working.

 So don’t worry if the prescription formulas are too harsh for your skin, the benefits of retinol are cumulative over time.
 Which means you will get the same effects over time with a low-strength as you would higher strength as long as you use it consistently.